Are Two Heads the Same as One? Identifying Disparate Treatment in Fair Neural Networks: Extended Experimental Results

 \subsection{Protected Attribute Awareness}

 In this section, we report further results on protected attribute awareness in fair neural networks.
 We plot last-layer tSNE visualizations for another CelebA task in Figure~\ref{suppfig:last_layer_tSNE_attractive}~and for a FairFace task in Figure~\ref{suppfig:last_layer_tSNE_attractive}.
-Similar to Figure~\ref{fig:last_layer_tSNE} in the main paper, gender is separated into two clusters when we regularize the model for demographic parity.
+Similar to Figure~\ref{fig:last_layer_tSNE} in the body of the paper, gender is separated into two clusters when we regularize the model for demographic parity.

 In Figure~\ref{suppfig:correlation_table_mobilenet}, we plot the Kendall-tau correlations when using MobileNetV3-Small for both of the two presented regularizers.
 As with a ResNet50 model, we observe a strong association between fairness parameter and an increase in group awareness.
 However, for the $\widehat{\mathcal{R}}^{\mathrm{abs}}_{\mathrm{DP}}$ regularizer a positive association is less often significant than for $\widehat{\mathcal{R}}_{\mathrm{DP}}$.
 In Figure~\ref{suppfig:correlation_table_massaging}, we apply \emph{Massaging} preprocessing with a varying fairness parameter.
 Results on FairFace are presented in Figures~\ref{suppfig:correlation_table_mobilenet_fairface} and ~\ref{suppfig:correlation_table_resnet_fairface}.